1 May 2010

 Bum Point is the furthest extreme Billed as a series of ornamental ponds, I’d

-place.
-And was disappointed.
-The highlight of the place was a rather tacky
+disappointed.
+The highlight of the place was a rather tacky bridge which had

 to the caravan site, and whilst the girls did girl things, we had a go at the